JayByeun/RulersOth.blog/_posts/2020-12-03-Civilising-Information-1)-Eng.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Although some corporations and some people accessed to this data for providing better service, they cannot disregard obsession of <strong>‘Retention and Conversion Data’</strong> to maintain long-lasting business. <strong>Tristan Harris</strong> assert that at this point, human unfriendly UX(User Experience) is designed.
 <br>

+In fact, it looks very ideal that the company can make profits in the middle of devising better service. <strong>But how middle is that?</strong>

 <strong>‘Without leaving a certain service, they make people browse and play long or make them back to service in a short time, like right after hand over the mobile.’</strong><br>

 ![infiniteScrolling](https://user-images.githubusercontent.com/59648602/95331785-c5260d80-08aa-11eb-8354-368f61ba6b83.png){:width="800px"}